Andrew Harris (Canadian football): 2016

 Harris signed with his hometown Winnipeg Blue Bombers as a free agent on February 9, 2016.
 During the 2016 season Harris played in all but 3 of the regular season games for the Blue Bombers, missing some time with an ankle injury.
 He finished the season third in the league in rushing yards, falling short of the 1,000 yard plateau by only 26 yards.
-In a game against the Edmonton Eskimos in 2017, Harris set a professional first by surpassing 100 yards in both rushing and receiving, netting a total of 225 yards in the game.
-He finished the season with 1,035 rushing yards, winning his first league rushing title.
-He also led all players with the most receptions, with 105, which was also a record for running backs, with the previous record of 102 held by Craig Ellis.
-Harris's strong play was rewarded in May 2018 when he and the Bombers agreed to a two-year contract extension.
-In 2018, he set a career-high for rushing yards and once again led the league in rushing with 1390 yards.
+The Blue Bombers qualified for the playoffs for the first time since losing the Grey Cup to Harris' B.C.
+Lions in 2011.
+In the West Semi-Final, Winnipeg played against Harris' former team at B.C.
+Place, but were defeated 32-31.